 Special Programs for Educators at the Macon County Conservation District

-The Macon County Conservation District is committed to providing enriching educational opportunities for students and educators of all kinds: classroom teachers, homeschoolers, and youth group leaders.
+We are committed to providing enriching educational opportunities for students and educators of all kinds: including classroom teachers, homeschoolers, and youth group leaders.
 The District offers materials for classrooms, field trip destinations, Mobile Nature Center presentations, and assistance with scout badge workshops and requirements.

 We’re an extension of your classroom.
 Our nature programs for all grade levels complement your science curriculum with hands on learning.
 Our living history programs teach children from pre-kindergarten through college about pioneer life on the Illinois prairie.